xlnfinance/xln/wiki/11_step_by_step.md

 ## Genesis

 Fair uses identity-based consensus which is a subset of Proof-of-Stake.
- There is an array K.members (K is the main configuration object) which contains details about current validators and `shares` field that says what voting power.
+ There is an array K.members (K is the main configuration object) which contains details about current validators and `shares` field that says what voting power they currently have (the goal is to have 1 identity 1 share).

 ![/wiki/step1.png](/wiki/step1.png)